Finger Test Probes & Accessibility Testing Probes

 What is a finger probe used for?

-A finger probe is used to verify whether hazardous parts or protected internal areas can be accessed under the geometry and conditions defined by the governing safety standard.
+A finger test probe is used to verify whether hazardous live parts, moving parts, or protected internal areas can be reached through an opening, guard, or enclosure under the geometry and conditions defined by the governing safety standard.

 What is the difference between a jointed and rigid finger probe?